benfichter/gostageit/backend/README.md

 1. Run SAM on the staged render to obtain dozens of object masks (no cloud APIs required).
 2. Filter masks by size/overlap and keep up to 15 furniture segments.
 3. Use MoGe's calibrated point cloud inside each segment to compute width × depth × height plus centers.
+4. Draw the actual SAM contour (not just a rectangular box) on the overlay/comparison outputs so angled rugs, shelves, etc. follow their true edges.

 To enable it: